helenzzq/Game-ShoppingCart/README.md

 ## Frontend
 For front end, we choose to use React.
-As the most popular frontend techonology, React requires less learning effort and has better performance with the Virtual DOM.
-React is more managable and allowing resuing component.
-Thus,we choose React as our Frontend techonology.
+Here's the comparisons with other frontend techonology.

-#### Comparison with other frontend techonology
+#### Coparison with other frontend techonology
 We'll mainly compare these three Frontend options : React,Vue and Angular.
 - **Popularity: Widespread Usage**
   - Accoding to Stackoverflow 2020,React.js is the second most popular web framework among all, as more then 35% of respondents use React.js.